 Reviewed by Linda Boa

-The follow-up to The Few, this is another case which sees our lone wolf detective, Leone Scamarcio, take on a case which, this time, leads him even deeper into the political arena, where conspiracies are everywhere, murder is seen as the simplest way to solve an inconvenience (mass murder, in some cases), nearly everyone can be bought (‘silver or lead’, as the narcotraficantes put it), you don’t know who you can trust, and nearly everyone has an agenda.
+Following The Few, the first in this series, The American sees our lone wolf detective, Leone Scamarcio, take on a case which leads him deeper into the political arena, where conspiracies are everywhere, murder is seen as the simplest way to solve an inconvenience (mass murder, in some cases), nearly everyone can be bought (‘silver or lead’, as the narcotraficantes put it), you don’t know who you can trust, and nearly everyone has an agenda.
 Par for the course in Italy, and perfect material for a novel for those who like their crime fiction flavoured with intrigue and politics; lies and skullduggery – a police procedural-cum-spy-cum-mafia novel is the best way I can describe it.
 The first two are my favourite genres of crime fiction, so you won’t be surprised when I say I absolutely loved it!

 Leone works his cases alone, reporting directly and confidentially to his superior, Garramone.
 His father was a mafioso, and for that reason he is one of the most vetted police officers in Rome.
 I get the impression choosing the career he did was a “f*** you” to his father and a way of proving you can make an honest living in Italy – although with the economic situation, it’s getting harder and harder for your Average Joe.
 Also, due to the urgency required to find a missing child alive in the first novel, The Few, Leone had to call in help from his father’s old lieutenant, Piocosta – a favour which he was warned would have to be returned.